John-Kostick/vzome-sharing/_posts/2022-05-17-Decagon-spiral-single-18-56-17.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/05/17/18-56-17-Decagon-spiral-single/>)

 {% endcomment %}
+  A five armed spirallohedron.
+This model is Decagon based, thus has 10 directions of edges.

 A 3D design created in vZome.
 Use your mouse or touch to interact.